divolli/Algorithm-Visualizer/dev_log.md

 I also considered implementing input methods directly in the main visualizer class, but currently, I only have a pointer to the exact algorithm in the category visualizer class.
 I designed it this way in case I create a GUI version, as category segregation might make that easier.
 However, this means I’d need to paste the same input-handling logic into all category classes.
 Maybe that’s even better — for example, in the Graphs category, I might add more specific controls.

-Long story short: for now, I think the program is in a good state (at least for a first version 😄).
+Long story short: for now, I think the program is in a good state (at least for a first project).
 The main current issue (aside from the low-quality visuals) is handling window resizing.
 I should address and fix this behavior.

 For next week, I’ll focus on polishing user interaction logic, reviewing the overall program structure, and — if I have time — implementing another algorithm.
 Thankfully, it’s much easier now: I just need to write the main algorithm visualizer logic, paste the declaration in `.hpp` and the definition in `.cpp`, add the algorithm to the hashmap, and that’s it.